manisnesan/fastclean/README.md

 ![img](./assets/step2.jpg)

-## Notebooks
+## Datasets

-- 01 - Training using Noisy Imagenette[1], a noisy version of fastai Imagenette.
-  - In this notebook noisy imagenette is used to perform experiments and compare the techniques on various noise levels ranging 1/5/25/50 percent levels.
+- Experiments are conducted for classification tasks in vision and text.

+### Noisy Imagenette

  This contains a subset of images from Imagenet on 10 different classes.
 Please refer[1] on the generation of noisy labels.
 In order to effectively compare the evaluation, the validation set is clean & the labels are not changed.

+### Covid Tweets (Noisy User Generated Text)

+  The dataset from WNUT-2020 Task 2: Identification of informative COVID-19 English Tweets is used to evaluate the noisy samples identification from the test set.
+The goal of the task is to automatically identify whether an English Tweet related to the novel coronavirus (COVID-19) is informative or not.
+Such informative Tweets provide information about recovered, suspected, confirmed and death cases as well as location or travel history of the cases.

+## Notebooks

+- 01 - Training using Noisy Imagenette[1], a noisy version of fastai Imagenette.
+  - In this notebook noisy imagenette is used to perform experiments and compare the techniques on various noise levels ranging 1/5/25/50 percent levels
-  - Training using Resnet 18 and Resnet 34 with Gradual Unfreezing.
+  - Training using Resnet 18 and Resnet 34 with Gradual Unfreezing using fastai.
   - Detecting Noise Indices in the training data using Confident Learning using Cleanlab [2]
   - Pseudo Labeling using High Confident Predictions as soft targets
 - 02 - Training MNIST with LabelSmoothing using CleanLab and reproduce the result.
 - 03 - Text Classification on Covid Tweets to identify the informativeness.
 We wanted to identify the noisy labels present in the test set.
-  - The dataset from WNUT-2020 Task 2: Identification of informative COVID-19 English Tweets is used to evaluate the noisy samples identification from the test set.
-The goal of the task is to automatically identify whether an English Tweet related to the novel coronavirus (COVID-19) is informative or not.
-Such informative Tweets provide information about recovered, suspected, confirmed and death cases as well as location or travel history of the cases.

 - 04 - Integrate fastai Intepretation module with cleanlab to identify and review the noisy labels in training, validation and test dataset.

 ## Scripts